-The SOS Planet initiative is promoted by Fondazione Ambiente Milano and Amedeo Clavarino and will soon be established as “Fondazione SOS Planet” based in Switzerland.
+The SOS Planet initiative was promoted by Fondazione Ambiente Milano and Amedeo Clavarino.
+It has now been channelled into the newly established “Fondazione SOS Planet” based in Switzerland.

 Why was the SOS Planet initiative launched?